karm435/receiptly.github.io/_pages/privacypolicy.md

 ### Other services

 - Google Sign-In and Gmail API when you connect Gmail on iPhone or iPad
-- Apple iCloud / CloudKit for optional sync on iOS, including receipt fields you save from Gmail
+- Apple iCloud / CloudKit for optional sync on iOS, including receipt fields and import markers you save from Gmail
 - The App Store or Google Play for purchases, depending on the platform
 - RevenueCat for subscription status
 - Firebase (Analytics, Crashlytics, App Check, Remote Config, and the optional Smart Scan path above)